Tonguardorg/devdoc/tonguard-api.md

 `401 Unauthorized` - When no or invalid authentication details are provided.

-`403 Forbidden` - When authentication succeeded but authenticated user doesn't have access to the resource.
+`403 Forbidden` - When authentication succeeded but the authenticated user doesn't have access to the resource.

-`428 Requests Limit Reached` - When user reached his predefined maximum amount of requests
+`428 Requests Limit Reached` - When the user reaches his predefined maximum amount of requests

-`429 Rate Limit Exceeded` - When calls to certain endpoint for user are higher than predefined limits
+`429 Rate Limit Exceeded` - When calls to a certain endpoint for the user are higher than predefined limits

 `500 Server Error` - Something went wrong on the API end.

-`501 Not Implemented` - The server either does not recognize the request method, or it lacks the ability to fulfill the request.
+`501 Not Implemented` - The server either does not recognize the request method, or it cannot fulfil the request.

 # List of available endpoints